‘RHONJ’ Star Melissa Gorga Sizzles In Black And White Bikini

-The Real Housewives of New Jersey star Melissa Gorga isn’t afraid to flaunt the body she works hard to get on Instagram, and today she treated her 1.8 million followers to a sizzling bikini selfie in a double update.
+The Real Housewives of New Jersey star Melissa Gorga isn’t afraid to flaunt the body she works hard for to get on Instagram, and today she treated her 1.8 million followers to a sizzling bikini selfie in a double update.

 In the first snap she shared, Gorga rocked a simple black and white string bikini that flaunted her voluptuous curves.
 Her hair was down in beachy waves, and she paired a smoky eye with a nude lip for a glam look.
-She had one hand tangled up in her hair in a seductive pose, and completed the look with a pair of hoop earrings.
+She had one hand tangled up in her hair in a seductive pose and completed the look with a pair of hoop earrings.
 The snap was closely cropped, so Gorga’s toned legs weren’t visible.

 In the second shot, however, Gorga shared another bikini picture — in an entirely different bikini.
 She rocked a halter-style bikini top with a tie in the middle for a retro vibe.
 Her cleavage was on full display in the sassy style, and the bottoms were simple string bikini bottoms with red ties on either side.

-Gorga looked tanned, toned and gorgeous in the shot, and was sipping on a vibrant orange drink to quench her thirst on the sunny day.
+Gorga looked tanned, toned, and gorgeous in the shot, and was sipping on a vibrant orange drink to quench her thirst on a sunny day.

 In the caption for the double update, she shared a sassy message with her followers, implying that she was the one in charge — always.